CFDs 101 - What is margin and leverage?

 We can adjust the degree of leverage depending on our risk profile and volatility in the market as well as whether we use a pro or retail account.
 But as a general view, leverage may fit the needs of some traders.
 Especially for those whose strategy may require multiple positions at once or who have smaller account balances, but still want the freedom to trade the world's financial markets.

-Benefits of leverage
+Benefits and risks of trading leverage

 - Allows traders to open multiple positions – highly beneficial if running systematic strategies that may result in taking a number of trades.

 - For smaller account sizes, leverage allows traders the ability to take positions they may not have been to in the futures market or direct shares.

 - Having flexible leverage rates allows trades the ability to be dynamic to fluctuations in volatility and manage risk more efficiently

 - Using leverage expose a trader magnified losses if the position moves against him/her

 - Trading with leverage is not suitable for traders without previous exposure/experience to CFD instruments.

 Learn more about trading CFDS